Jocelin Winthrop Young: Foundation of the Round Square and later career

-Between 1962 and 1963 Roy McComish (who had at this point founded Box Hill School the first Hahnian school in England, where Winthrop Young had become one of its governors) and Winthrop Young listed all the schools which they considered to have adopted Hahn’s ideas or had included them at their foundation, these were: in Scotland, Rannoch School and Dunrobin School, in England, Abbotsholme School, Battisborough and Milton Abbey, in Germany Louisenlund, in Switzerland Aiglon College, in Africa Achimota School, in India The Doon School and the soon to open Athenian School in California.
+Between 1962 and 1963 Roy McComish (who had at this point founded Box Hill School, where Winthrop Young had become one of its governors) and Winthrop Young listed all the schools which they considered to have adopted Hahn's ideas or had included them at their foundation.
+These were: in Scotland, Rannoch School and Dunrobin School; in England, Abbotsholme School, Battisborough and Milton Abbey; in Germany Louisenlund; in Switzerland Aiglon College; in Africa Achimota School; in India The Doon School; and the soon to open Athenian School in California.
 Gordonstoun, Salem, Anavryta and Box Hill were 'taken for granted' as the already established and pre-eminent Hahnian schools.

-In 1964 Winthrop Young became head of boarding at Schule Schloss Salem the school where he had received his early education.
-On 5 June 1966, Kurt Hahn’s 80th birthday was celebrated at Schule Schloss Salem, and Winthrop Young had the headmasters of Box Hill School, Gordonstoun, Louisenlund, Anavryta, Battisborough, the Athenian School and the Atlantic College invited, to discuss the establishment of a Hahn schools conference.
+In 1964 Winthrop Young became head of boarding at Schule Schloss Salem, the school where he had received his early education.
+On 5 June 1966, Kurt Hahn's 80th birthday was celebrated at Schule Schloss Salem, and Winthrop Young had the headmasters of Box Hill School, Gordonstoun, Louisenlund, Anavryta, Battisborough, the Athenian School and the Atlantic College invited, to discuss the establishment of a Hahn schools conference.
 This meeting was chaired by King Constantine and during its course an agreement was reached on naming the conference 'The Hahn Schools', it was then decided that the first conference would be held at Gordonstoun in 1967.
-At this first conference, at Hahn's insistence, the name 'The Hahn Schools' was dropped in favour of a new name 'Round Square Conference' after an iconic building at Gordonstoun.
+At this first conference, at Hahn's insistence, the name 'The Hahn Schools' was dropped in favour of a new name 'Round Square Conference,' after an iconic building at Gordonstoun.

 The six schools that attended this first conference and were the founding members of the Round Square were Box Hill School, Gordonstoun, Anavryta Experimental Lyceum, Schule Schloss Salem, Aiglon College and Abbotsholme School.
-At the 2nd Round Square conference held at Box Hill the principles of the association were established and co-education was the first of the sequence of conference themes that was discussed.
+At the second Round Square conference, held at Box Hill, the principles of the association were established and co-education was the first of the sequence of conference themes that was discussed.
 At a later conference held at Box Hill in 1980 the R.S.I.S.
 (Round Square International Service) was created to promote and organise overseas voluntary service projects in much the same way as the project in Cephalonia.

-Winthrop Young retired as headmaster of Salem in 1974 but continued to run Round Square as Honorary Secretary and later as Director until he retired from that position in 1992.
+Winthrop Young retired as head of boarding and headmaster of the Salem campus at Schule Schloss Salemin 1974, but continued to run Round Square as Honorary Secretary and later as Director until he retired from that position in 1992.

 Winthrop Young died in Heiligenberg, near Salem in Germany in 2012 at the age of 92.